coolxeo/docker_elk_stack/README.md

 I only give Linux support for the moment, in the future I will probably cover Windows as well.
-I want you to understand that this project it's literally building 4 servers, each one configured with 1 different and complementary technology, which are visible between them which minimum configuration which at the same time integrates with a aldocker build CD and CI using jenkins, as you can imagine doing all this with only 7 steps it's really a time saver, but also I am saying this to make you understand that i noticed when installing sometimes problems with components, specially with grunt, when doing the steps when had to execute 'grunt serve' it gives an wierd error, and the project does not launch, this has happened
+I want you to understand that this project it's literally building 4 servers, each one configured with 1 different and complementary technology, which are visible between them which minimum configuration which at the same time integrates with a dockerized built CD and CI using jenkins, as you can imagine doing all this with only 7 steps it's really a time saver, but also I am saying this to make you understand that i noticed when installing sometimes problems with components, specially with grunt, when doing the steps when had to execute 'grunt serve' it gives an wierd error, and the project does not launch, this has happened